hoehermann/purple-gowhatsapp/README.md

 * `inline-images`:
   If set to true (default), images will automatically be downloaded and embedded in the conversation window.

+* `inline-stickers`:
+  If set to true (default), stickers will automatically be downloaded and may embedded in the conversation window if an appropriate webp GDK pixbuf loader is present.

 * `get-icons`
   If set to true (default: false), profile pictures are updated every time the plug-in connects.